wp-plugins/teachpress/readme.txt

 If you save plugins outside the normal path (/wp-content/plugins/), the plugin can't load required WordPress files in some cases.
 Solution: Change the path in the following plugin files: export.php (line 9) / feed.php (line 7).

 == Changelog ==
+= 4.2.0 - (31.08.2013) =
+* New: Shortcodes [tplinks], [tpbibtex], [tpabstract] added
+* New: More filters for publications on admin screens
+* New: Export for .bib files added
+* New: Import for .bib and .txt files added
+* New: Import option for forcing updates of existing publications added
+* New: Simple generator for bibtex keys added
+* New: Auto correction for spaces in bibtex keys added
+* New: Support for some html expressions (b,i,u,sup,sub,u,ul,li) and the conversion to their latex equivalents in abtracts added.
+* New: Screen options for some admin screens added
+* New: [tplist], [tpcloud]: Style option "numbered_desc" added
+* New: [tpcloud]: New parameter "hide_tags" added
+* New: [tpsearch]: New parameters "user" and "tag" added
+* New: [tpsingle]: New parameters "image", "image_size" and "link" added
+* New: Parameters "user" and "exclude" for get_tp_tags() added
+* New: Parameter "exclude" for get_tp_tag_cloud() added
+* Bugfix: Fixed a problem with the return of get_tp_publications() if the function was used in count mode and publications were filtered by year
+* Bugfix: Editorials were not identified correctly
+* Bugfix: Tags were not editable (tag management page)
+* Bugfix: [tpcloud]: A list in "numbered" style started with 0
+* Bugfix: [tpcloud]: "Exclude" parameter was ignored
+* Bugfix: [tpsearch]: Impossible to use the search if WordPress uses no permalink structure
-= 4.1.1 - (06.07.2013) =
+* Bugfix: [tplist]: Useless default values for "user" and "tag" removed = 4.1.1 - (06.07.2013) =
 * Bugfix: Fixed an division through zero problem in teachpress_addpublications_page()
 * Bugfix: Fixed an improper presentation of meta information in some cases if the publication type is presentation